The Fisher-Richardson House is owned by the Town of Mansfield with tours conducted by the Mansfield Historical Society during the summer months.

 The Fisher-Richardson House takes its name from the family of Mary Fisher the daughter of Mansfield's first minister.
 Mary inherited the house in 1763 following the deaths of her father the Reverend Ebenezer White and her brother Benjamin.
 This was the home of her children and grandchildren including her granddaughter Evelina Fisher who married Ira Richardson.
 Evelina and Ira's daughter Martha was the last person to live in the Fisher-Richardson House.

-In February 1930 the Town of Mansfield purchased the house from Martha Richardson's heirs.
+In February 1930 the Town of Mansfield acquired the house as a gift from Martha Richardson's heir, Emma Frost.
 Town meeting voted to restore the building to commemorate the 300th anniversary of the founding of the Commonwealth.

 The house stands as a rare example of a modestly sized rural home of the mid-18th century.
 The east end of the house, approximately 600 square feet was built first.
 In about 1800, the west end was added, and the arrangement of the east rooms was changed.
 A restoration attempted to return the east rooms to their original appearance.